markusmuilu/Predicting-Nba/README.md

 # 📊 NBA Game Prediction System

 > **TL;DR:**
-A fully automated, containerized NBA win-probability prediction system built with FastAPI, scikit-learn, Docker, and AWS S3.
+A fully automated, containerized NBA win-probability prediction system built with FastAPI, scikit-learn, Docker, and AWS S3, using my own built neural network using only numpy.
 It collects multi-season NBA data, trains an ML model stored on S3, runs daily predictions inside a Docker automation container, and serves results through a FastAPI API — all without a traditional database.
 Originally planned for Supabase, but switched entirely to S3 due to better compatibility with Power BI.
 Everything is stateless and S3-driven: training data, cleaned datasets, models, current predictions, and history all live in S3.